-Massey University’s animal, agricultural and veterinary science professionals are among the best in the world and they will teach you about the latest developments in animal science.
-You will obtain expertise in genetics and breeding, nutrition and growth, and animal welfare.
-The Bachelor of Animal Science degree also offers a speciality in equine.
+Massey University’s animal, agricultural and veterinary science professionals are among the best in the world.
+They will teach you about the latest developments in animal science.
+You’lll obtain expertise in genetics and breeding, nutrition and growth, and animal welfare.
+This degree also offers a speciality in equine.

 Massey has a number of internationally recognised animal-based research centres including: AL Rae Genetics Centre, Animal Welfare Science and Bioethics Centre, Centre for Feline Nutrition, Equine Parentage Genetic Services Centre, Equine Research Centre, International Sheep Research Centre, Monogastric Research Centre and the Working Dog Centre.
-These centres are used to enhance the learning experience throughout the degree.

 As a Massey University animal science student, you will benefit from our internationally recognised capability and leadership in these areas.